Shlok1999/PrepareAI/README.md

 ## Project Overview
 StudyAI is an innovative platform designed to democratize competitive exam preparation by providing high-quality, personalized study materials and test preparation resources to all aspirants, regardless of their socioeconomic background.

+## Gathering data
+- [ ] Got easy level questions of Physics Chemistry math and Biology
+- [ ] To structure these questions perfectly

 ## Technologies

 ### Frontend